Company Registration in Rwanda: Complete Guide

 • Shares are generally transferable without limitation.

-Public Limited Companies (PLCs) can list their shares on the stock market and raise funds from various investors.
+Companies are treated as public by default until they seek private status through incorporation.
+For example, Public Limited Companies (PLCs) can list their shares on the stock market and raise funds from various investors.

 2. Private Companies